 Five novel phages infecting Streptomyces were isolated from soil samples close to the Forschungszentrum Jülich in Germany.
-The phages Alderaan and Coruscant were isolated using Streptomyces venezuelae ATCC 10712 and formed small, transparent and round plaques of approximately 2 mm of diameter (Figure 1A).
+The phages Alderaan and Coruscant were isolated using Streptomyces venezuelae ATCC 10712.
+Alderaan formed small, transparent, and round plaques of approximately 2 mm of diameter, while the plaques formed Coruscant were very small (<1 mm) and were fully visible only after 2 days of incubation (Figure 1A).

 The phages Dagobah, Endor1 and Endor2 were isolated using Streptomyces coelicolor M600 as a host strain.
 Dagobah's plaques were very small (<1 mm) and were completely formed only after 2 days of incubation.
 Endor1 and Endor2 formed plaques of 2 mm in diameter with a distinct turbid zone in the center.
 Additionally, colored halos circling the plaques appeared after 3 days of incubation (Figure 1B).
 These halos were mostly brownish in the case of Dagobah, and reddish for Endor1 and Endor2.
+Exposure to ammonia fume resulted in a pronounced blue coloration around plaques, confirming that the halos surrounding plaques contained actinorhodin (Figure S1) [35].